Where We Be

 sea lion you can see the gorgeous white sand dunes that border the lagoon.

-They fill six barges per day with salt!
+They fill six barges per day with salt

 Can you believe this?
 We captured this fun photo of tourists expressing open-

-outhed amazement as a gray whale rises up in front of them for a look around.
+mouthed amazement as a gray whale rises up in front of them for a look around.